engr101staff/engr101matlab/_sources/functions_and_data/ex/monthly_average.in.rst

-In this exercise, you'll work with the ESP data from your write a function to compute the average ESP value for a given month.
+In this exercise, you'll work with the ESP data and write a function to compute the average ESP value for a given month.

 .. admonition:: Exercise Files